fyyaz/ascii-string-to-intercal-read-out/README.md

 # ascii string to intercal read out
-converts an ascii string to the equivalent INTERCAL statements that will read that out
+converts an ascii string to the equivalent INTERCAL statements that will read that out.
+This exists to demonstrate how INTERCAL's "ingenious" I/O interface works.

-I was too lazy to do the conversion by hand.
-Ironically, this is written in C; it seemed like too much effort, trying to write that in INTERCAL.